The Best Bars For Big Groups

-Looking for a really cool, trendy bar (preferably a speakeasy!) to go to with all your girlfriends on Friday night?
+Looking for a really cool, trendy bar to go to with all your friends on Friday night?
 DBA is not it.
-This is as low-key as they come, with two key features that make it worthwhile: a big indoor/outdoor space, and a huge craft beer and bourbon list.
+This place is as low-key as it gets, with two key features that make it worthwhile: a big indoor/outdoor space and a huge craft beer and bourbon list.

-Right under Chelsea Market is The Tippler, or Manhattan’s version of a drinking playground: lots of space to run around, lots of tables, lots of frozen drinks, and lots of people to meet.
-Yes, it can get packed around 7pm when everyone that works around there congregates, but at pretty much all other times there’s plenty of room for your group.
+Right under Chelsea Market is The Tippler, or Manhattan’s version of a drinking playground.
+This bar has lots of space, lots of tables, lots of frozen drinks, and lots of people to meet.
+Yes, it can get packed around 7pm when everyone who works in the area congregates here, but at pretty much all other times there’s plenty of room for your group.

-Get your crew all the way out to Royal Palms Shuffleboard Club only to be told the wait for a court is three hours?
-Be the hero and lead your people to Union Hall only a few blocks away, where you can play bocce ball instead of shuffle club (spoiler alert: it’s more fun anyway) and drink all the alcohol and eat all the bad-for-you bar foods you could ever want.
+Did you drag your crew all the way out to Royal Palms Shuffleboard Club only to be told the wait for a court is three hours?
+Be the hero and lead your people to Union Hall (a few blocks away), where you can play bocce ball instead of shuffleboard.
+When you need to take a break to drink and eat bar food, you can do so on the big leather couches in front of the fireplaces.

-Sick of alternating group hangouts at Radegast and Berry Park?
-The next time you and your people are looking for a place to grab some beers and/or brats, set your sights on Spritzenhaus instead.
-In the winter, the place is warm and cozy (yes, there’s a fireplace), and in the summer the big garage doors open out to give the place a great indoor/outdoor feel.
+Pretty done with alternating group hangouts at Radegast and Berry Park?
+The next time you and your people are looking for a place to drink beer, head to Spritzenhaus instead.
+In the winter there’s a fireplace, and in the summer they open up the big garage doors so it feels like an indoor/outdoor hang.

-The last time we brought a group to Ramona, they refused to believe the place wasn’t a restaurant.
-Ramona is so big (two levels, ridiculously high ceilings), and so pretty (marble everywhere, many sconces), that it gives off the vibe of a trendy restaurant that would probably serve "seasonal" small plates.
+The last time we brought friends to Ramona, they refused to believe the place wasn’t a restaurant.
+Ramona is so big (two levels, ridiculously high ceilings), and so pretty (marble everywhere, many sconces) that it looks like a trendy restaurant that would probably serve seasonal small plates.
 All that said, don’t come to Ramona hungry, because this is a straight-up cocktail bar.
 And an excellent one at that.